ajith1251/bakery-website/README.md

 ## About the project

 On opening the `Homepage.html`, you'll reach the homepage for the website.
 There, you'll see a navigation bar on top which links to all other pages, a user icon and a cart icon.
-Moving down, you'll see some special deals, a brief about-us, a map etc.
+Moving down, you'll see some special deals, a brief about us, a map etc.

 https://user-images.githubusercontent.com/92393664/170943840-3eae7ae6-f6dc-426a-8e9a-d7d29e641d1c.mp4